Johnny Hawke: St. George

 Upon the tour's return, he signed with the St. George Dragons for the 1949 NSWRFL season and was appointed captain at the age of 24.
 In the 1949 semi-final against South Sydney, he suffered a broken upper jaw and cracked teeth after a heavy tackle by Jack Rayner.
 He remained on the field and set up the winning try to winger Ron Roberts.
 Three weeks later, he led the Saints to premiership victory and played a leading role in the 19-12 Grand final win over South Sydney.
-Mid-season 1949, he had made the Kangaroo tour to New Zealand and another Test appearance.
+Mid-season 1949, he was selectd to go on the 1949 Kangaroo tour of New Zealand, making another Test appearance.

-In 1950, he was in the running for the Ashes series captaincy but injured his knee in the visiting Great Britain national rugby league team's tour match against New South Wales at the SCG which drew a record crowd of over 70,419 and made no further rep appearances that year.
+During the 1950 Great Britain Lions tour, he was in the running for the Ashes series captaincy but injured his knee in the visiting team's tour match against New South Wales at the SCG which drew a record crowd of over 70,419 and made no further rep appearances that year.
 He made a career total of six state representative appearances for New South Wales and captained the side.

-Hawke captained-coached St. George in the premiership seasons of 1951 and 1952, and in 1951 made his final test appearance against France.
+Hawke captained-coached St. George in the premiership seasons of 1951 and 1952, and in 1951 made his final test appearance during the 1951 France rugby league tour of Australia and New Zealand, also playig for Sydney and New South Wales against the French..
 In 1952, he suffered a slipped disc that led to him being in plaster from neck to thighs.
 Injury led to his career at St. George being curtailed at the end of the 1952 NSWRFL season.